tlongers/doccydoc/sphinx/source/units.rst

 **Guidance on use**

-``Unit: Related Unit`` describes a hierarchical, time-bound relationship between two units that are part of the same branch of a security force.
-The parent is “above” or distinct and separate from the unit in some way.
+``Unit: Related Unit`` describes a hierarchical, time-bound relationship between two units that are part of the same branch of a security force. ``Unit: Related Unit`` is a synonym for  "parent unit" in that is describes a unit that “above” and distinct and separate from the unit in some way.
+The aggregated upwards relationships form organizational structured and command chains.

 Over time, a unit may have different parents.

-    Example: In Nigeria the ``112 Task Force Battalion`` had the parent of a parent of ``7 Division Garrison`` between 12 November 2015 and 24 March 2016.
+    Example: In Nigeria the ``112 Task Force Battalion`` had the parent of ``7 Division Garrison`` between 12 November 2015 and 24 March 2016.
 The ``112 Task Force Battalion`` was then under the ``22 Task Force Brigade`` from 14 March 2017 to 26 October 2017.

 Units can also have multiple parent relationships at the same time.
 For example, sources could indicate a unit has a formal legal parent unit while at the same time a new security body established by decree can also directly order the unit to carry out operations, establishing a second parent relationship.

 Relationships between units described with ``Unit: Related Unit`` are different from ``Unit: Membership``.
 Often when there is an "operation" or "joint task force", it may not have have personnel of its own.
 Rather, personnel from a range of different units are assigned to it.
 Generally, these types of arrangements don’t put the operation “above” the unit in the unital chart.
 We outline these types of relationships using the field ``Unit: Membership``, which is documented below.

+The field ``Unit: Related Unit`` always contains data about then immediate superior unit.
+In WhoWasInCommand, this value can be specified from both sides of the relationship.
+In the example above, this means that the record for ``7 Division Garrison`` could be edited to add ``112 Task Force Battalion`` as a subordinate or child unit.
+However, this would mean that the ``Unit: Related Unit`` field for ``112 Task Froce Battalion`` would then be populated with ``7 Division Garrison``.
+In WhoWasInCommand, a clarifying field called ``Unit: Type of Relationship`` enables this ability.

 Unit: Type of Relationship
 --------------------------

 **Description**

+A field specific to WhoWasInCommand that indicates whether a unit specified in ``Unit: Related Unit`` is an immediate subordinate (child) or superior (parent) unit.

 **Type of field**

+Boolean

 **Example of use**